Amsterdam's Pantry: A Restaurant Review

 The Soup of the Day is usually pea soup which is quite delicious and thick.
-It is served with rye bread and thick slabs of smoked bacon and runs 5.65 Euros but is definitely worth it.
+It is served with rye bread and thick slabs of smoked bacon and runs 5.65 Euros but is worth it.

-For vegetarians, your choice consists of cheese fondue with bread, raw vegetables and salad for 14.50 Euros or Salad with toasted honey apples, walnuts and bread.
+For vegetarians, your choice consists of cheese fondue with bread, raw vegetables and salad for 14.50 Euros or Salad with toasted honey apples, walnuts, and bread.

 The menu at the Pantry was quite versatile with dishes that would appeal to many a tourist.
 There were contemporary items like Dutch ham, salted pork chops, fillet of sea bass, and a salmon dish.
 But my husband and I wanted to make sure we had traditional Dutch food.
-There is a special section on the menu labelled just that!
+There is a special section on the menu labeled just that!
 We were not quite sure which dish to order.The waitress gave us a full description of all the Dutch dishes on the menu.
 My husband decided on Zuurkoolstamppot which is mashed potatoes mixed with sauerkraut and served with smoked sausage or a meatball.
 He chose the sausage and was thrilled with his meal as sauerkraut is a favorite food of his.
 His meal came to 12.50 Euros.

-The meals, cozy atmosphere and attentive waitstaff at this restaurant do not disappoint and if you are in Amsterdam, I highly recommend the Pantry restaurant.
-We enjoyed it so much, we went back again the evening before we left to savor the Dutch atmosphere and food just one more time.
+The meals, cozy atmosphere and attentive waitstaff at this restaurant do not disappoint, and if you are in Amsterdam, I highly recommend the Pantry restaurant.
+We enjoyed it so much; we went back again the evening before we left to savor the Dutch atmosphere and food just one more time.